falkr/ttm4115/pages/prep-modeling.md

 ### Manifestation

 The software in an artifact can itself represent something we have modeled, like a UML component.
 This means that an artifact _manifests_ other modeling elements.

 In the example below, we show that the UML component `Traffic Light Logic` is manifested by the artifact `traffic-light-firmware.c`, using a dashed arrow with the stereotype &laquo;manifest&raquo;.
+This means that there is a UML description of a traffic light encapsulated by the component `Traffic Light Logic`.
+This can be for example a state machine that describes in which sequences the traffic light cycles through red, yellow and green.
+(We will work with state machines later.)
+The state machines and the component, however, are only descriptions but cannot be executed on their own.
+For that, we need the code provided here by the artifact `traffic-light-firmware.c`, which implements for instance the component and state machines for the traffic light.

 ---
 type: figure